-Steve: It wasn't so much an addition as a modification.
-The main thing we did from the Nam June machine, well we did two things to the Nam June machine.
-One thing was the Nam June machine was built out mx of sort of surplus parts, whatever appened to be available he snuck in.
-X If we whated something that did something, we started from scratch and built it.
-So it was a little more refined and all plugged together and 1 it looked prettier.
-The other thing is we DC coupled everything which had been AC coupled.
-That was the main thing.
-If I had to point to one change I did in the Nam June machine, it was the DC coupling becase without that, you couldn't get positional movement, you could only get waveform distortion.
-You couldn't actually take something and slowly flip it upside down.
-Or flip it someplace and leave it there.
-That was the main thing.
-They were just all refinements.
-You know, it was like resolution: how do you sharpen the picture.
-So we went to a higher voltage on the CRT . . .
+"toyo: nidictons a mail fratton; The under him we did from the Nam June machine, well we did two June machine.
+One thing was the Nam June machine was built out prof sort of surplus parts, whatever 2 to be available he snuck in A haw whater something West ald so cilling we started from scratch and built it. . . . was a little more refined and all plugged together and kit, locked prettier, thing is we DO coupled everything ich had been AC coupled.
+That was the main-thing.
+It had a de noint to one change I wid in the Nam June machine, it was the DC coupling becase without that, you couldn't get positional, powert, you could only get waveform distortion decouldn't commity take something and slowly flip it upside down. the pare and leave it there.
+List was the main thing.
+They warry just all refinements.
+You know, it was like resolution: has do you sharpen the picture.
+So we went to a higher voltage en the CRT . . .

-Jon: And the fact that, the machine was completely voltage controlled?
-Steve: Well, Nam June's sort of was.
-The voltage control cane pretty much from analog computers. 'ost of the modules we used were things that had been analog computer concepts such as multiplier, summing amplifiers, dividers, log functionsyxiegx generators: to compensate for intensity and other things).
-Pretty much just analog computer circuity.
-Nam June didn'r really have all that much in it, but he could have.
-He actually could have bought it off the shelf because back in those days you could still buy analog computers.
-In fact Vasulka had an unalog computer for a while, if he ever got ink it working.
-Some weird old analog computer.
-The design came from that pretty much.
+Steve: Man white sort of was.
+The voltage controlled?

+Steve: The voltage control came

+precty much from analog computers.
+Most of the modules we used precty much from analog computers.
+Most of the modules we used precty much from analog computer concepts such as multiplier, summing amplifiers, dividers, log functions xxis gx generators: (some of the units have log generators to compensate;

+for intensity and other things).
+The much just analog computer concepts and other things.

+eould have.
+He actually could have bought it off the shelf thecuane back in those days you could still buy analog computers. for fact Vasulka had an analog computer for a while, if he malog computer.
+The esign came from that pretty much.
-Rutt-Burris, page 10 side 1, 194

-Jon: I see, butthree was a specific demand, in a sense.
+Jon: I sec, butthree was a specific demand, in a sense.
 A image perhaps or a kind of programmatic material that you and Bill wanted to make?

-Steve: That Bill wanted to make mostly.
-I was just sort of listening to what people wanted and building it and Bill was one of the people that I was listening to a lot.
-And he was saying, "Well what it really needs is a device to . . ."

-Jon: To allow the Paik/Abe to zoom.
+Steve: That Bill wanted to make mostly just sort of listening what people wanted and building it and Bill was one of the worle that I was listening to a lot.
+A the was saying, "Well, at it really needs is a device to To allow the Paik/Abe to zoom.